jprakash2080/blog-post/README.md

-# Sample API Authentication with `curl`
+# API Authentication with `curl`

 This guide demonstrates how to authenticate with an API to obtain an access token using `curl`.
-In this example, we'll use the `/login` endpoint to obtain a JWT token for further API requests.
+In this example, we'll use the `/login` endpoint to obtain a token for further API requests.

 ## Authentication